 If you’re disposing of your computer, destroy your private data.
 Your computer stores a lot of information about you (like bank, medical and password details).
 Simply deleting this information isn’t enough.
 Look online for reputable disk-erasing tools to help you permanently wipe all traces of personal data.

 If you’re thinking about changing your car, try to choose a fuel-efficient car.
 A fuel-efficient car can save you thousands of dollars in running costs and reduce your environmental impact.
 Fuel-efficient cars also have a higher threshold for the Luxury Car Tax.

 You can compare the fuel economy, greenhouse and air pollution emissions of different cars (including four-wheel drives and light commercial vehicles) by using the Green Vehicle Guide.

-Are you thinking about buying a second car?
 If you can do without a second car you’re likely to save thousands of dollars each year on car registration, insurance, loans and running costs.
 The money you save by not buying a second car can often cover trips by taxi at those times when you need more than one car.
 Even if you have a car, you don’t have to use it for every trip you take.

 Commercial vehicles, small and medium sized trucks

 If you’re thinking about buying a commercial vehicle or truck, buy a fuel-efficient vehicle.
 A fuel-efficient commercial vehicle or truck car can save you many thousands of dollars, depending on how many kilometres it does, in fuel and running costs and significantly reduce your greenhouse gas and air pollution emissions.